-- Design a quit plan with the Health Educator.
+- Design a quit plan with a Nurse.
 If it helps you to talk things through, this option is for you!
-You can purchase a Freedom From Smoking kit and meet with the Health Educator to outline your plan and receive support.
+Meet with the Nurse to outline your plan and receive support.

 - Join a group cessation program.
-The Health Educator can provide you with referrals to local programs.
+The Nurse or a Health Educator can provide you with referrals to local programs.

 - Get help with an online cessation program.
-If you'd like to join an online program, you can consult with the Health Educator for questions, concerns, or in-person support.
+If you'd like to join an online program, you can consult with the Nurse or Health Educator for questions, concerns, or in-person support.

 If you'd like to get started on your own and like the flexibility of an online program, this option could be for you.
 These programs are free but may require registration and are not affiliated with the Wellness Center.

 - Freedom From Smoking Online: This American Lung Association program consists of seven modules that you work through at your own pace.
 You are encouraged to participate in the online support community.

 - QuitNet: This program helps you prepare to quit as well as receive online support.
 You must register and can access most of the information for free (purchasing the premium membership is not required).

 - Trytostop.org: This free program from the MA Dept. of Public Health features program tracking, a progress meter, quit date and goals, savings calculator and an online bulletin board.